3adel-bassiony/I18XS/README.md

     -   #### **Installation**:

-        Refer to the [Getting Started](#getting-started) section for instructions on how to install I18XS using various package managers.
+        Refer to the [Installation](#installation) section for instructions on how to install I18XS using various package managers.

     -   #### **Initializing the Library:**